EfthymiaKakoulidou/higher-wins/README.md

 The deck has 24 cards from 1 to 12, two of each numder.
 The higher card is the one with the number 12 and the lower one is the one with the number 1.
 Both players get 8 cards.
-You have the right to replace your lowest card with one of the remaining cards at a risk that it might be a lower one.
-Of course if you have a card with number '1' on it there is no risk, you have nothing to lose as there is not a lower card.
+You have the right to replace your lowest card with one of the remaining cards at a risk that it might be a lower one (unless of course if you have a card with number '1' on it there is no risk, you have nothing to lose as there is not a lower card).
 Both players draw a card simultaneously.
 The one that has the higher card wins!